-In September, value outperformed growth in the large-cap space but underperformed in the small-cap space.
-Momentum recorded a return of -8.16%.
-Value stocks are still outperforming growth in 2022.
-Their ten-year annualized returns are approaching growth’s ten-year return.
-Even after value’s strong performance, value stocks are still cheap relative to growth stocks.
-Value-oriented sectors such as energy, financials, and materials may still have much more room to run.
+In September, value outperformed growth in the large-cap space and small-cap space.
+Momentum recorded a return of -4.72%.
+Value stocks across the world continue to trade at large discounts relative to growth stocks.
+Value-oriented sectors such as energy, financials, and materials have underperformed this year after a strong performance in 2022.

 FOREIGN EQUITY FACTORS

-In the international developed markets, value outperformed growth in the large-cap and small-cap space for the month.
-Momentum recorded a return of -8.79% while small-cap emerging market stocks posted a return of -10.64%.
+In the international developed markets, value outperformed growth in the large-cap space and small-cap space for the month.
+Momentum recorded a return of -3.31% while small-cap emerging market stocks posted a return of -2.12%.
+The YTD performances of value stocks and growth stocks are now diverging in favor of value.
+Small-cap value stocks have outperformed small-cap growth stocks YTD and over the past five years.
 Valuations of value stocks are still very low relative to growth stocks in both international developed and emerging markets, which is consistent with the US market.
 Rising interest rates may also pose more of a risk to growth stocks than value stocks.

-In September, the three-month Treasury bill index returned 0.25%.
-From the beginning of the year through the end of September, the interest rate on the 90-day Treasury bill increased from 0.08% to 3.33%.
-Savers are now getting paid much more in interest; however, they will still face low real interest rates if inflation remains high, which has compromised purchasing power despite the increase in rates.
-The CPI has increased by 8.25% over the past year through the end of August.
+In September, the three-month Treasury bill index returned 0.46%.
+From the beginning of 2022 through the end of September 2023, the annualized interest rate on the 90-day Treasury bill increased from 0.08% to 5.55%.
+Savers are now getting paid much more interest.
+Real interest rates are positive with the CPI increasing by 3.71% over the past year through the end of August.

 DISINFLATION DEFLATIONARY HEDGES